rhmdnd/compliance-operator/enhancements/results-forwarding.md

-New cases with forwarders would be introduced in more light-weight testing environments. e.g. we could deploy a KinD cluster via a GitHub action and run MinIO [4] to test the s3 provider.
+New cases with forwarders would be introduced in more light-weight testing environments. e.g. we could deploy a KinD cluster via a GitHub action and run [MinIO](https://min.io/) to test the s3 provider.
 We'd then need to provide a reference GRPC receiver for the test.

 ### Upgrade / Downgrade Strategy